 Setting up Team Render

 Setting up Team Render follows the standard processes for Cinema 4D.
-A summary of the steps is provided below, but full information is available from Maxon through the Cinema 4D help, and many tutorials can be found online.
+A summary of the steps is provided below, but full information is available from Maxon through the Cinema 4D help, and many tutorials can be found online (like one of the official Cineversity tutorials: Cinema 4D Team Render, Basic Introduction.)

 1. In Cinema 4D, enable Team Render by going to Edit -> Preferences -> Renderer -> Team Render, and check "Enable Team Render"